BenASwenson/cicd_with_jenkins/README.md

 -  click on the link of the job name
 -  on the left hand side in 'Build History' choose the arrow dropdown menu of the job number to select `Console Output` to reveal
 -  we can carry on in this fashion for as many jobs as are needed

-- Create a ssh connection from Github to Jenkins
+# Create a ssh connection from Github to Jenkins

+  NOTE:
+    - GitHub repo - PUBLIC KEY
+    - Jenkins - PRIVATE KEY
   - generate new ssh key pair on our localhost
-    - with gitbash, in our .ssh folder, enter the command: `ssh-keygen -t rsa -b 4096 -C "bswenson@globalsparta.com"
+  - with gitbash, in our .ssh folder, enter the command: `ssh-keygen -t rsa -b 4096 -C "bswenson@globalsparta.com"`
   - it will ask us where to save the file.
 Here we enter the name of the file - `eng110_cicd_bens`
   - we can select `enter` twice because we don't need a keyphrase
   - check in the .ssh folder to be sure the key pair has been created, one private and the other with a .pub suffix
   - go into the .pub file with `cat eng110_cicd_bens.pub`
   - copy the entire key
   - go to github and navigate to repo where app is located